-This exercise is something to add into your core workout.
-Initially it may feel quite easy but just a few reps into it you will start to really feel it.
+This exercise is something to add to your core workout.
+Initially, it may feel quite easy but just a few reps into it you will start to really feel it.

 Engage your core by contracting your TVA ensuring neutral pelvis position.
 Contract your rhomboids and middle trapezius to pull your shoulder blades together and down.
-Head position should be neutral with eyes looking towards the floor.
+The head position should be neutral with eyes looking towards the floor.

 To progress this exercise place the feet on a roller or medicine ball to add an element of instability or internally rotate the hip in the top position to challenge the obliques.

 Of course, to start a career in fitness you require solid qualifications.
 You may begin with simple personal trainer qualifications but preferably want to upskill yourself to turn into a fully competitive and professional.
 Focus Training courses relating to this blog post on mountain climbers include our level 2 gym instructor courses, exercise referral qualification, sports massage courses near me and the extremely popular pt courses.